Refinishing

 Hardwood floors add beauty and value to your home.
 The best way to protect and enhance that beauty is to have your hardwood floors refinished.

-A few of the most common reasons why to decide to have your floors refinished:
+A few of the most common reasons to decide to have your floors refinished:

-Whether Prospect Hardwood Flooring is sanding and finishing hardwood floors that we recently installed, or restoring an existing floor to its original beauty, we are experts at hardwood floor refinishing.
+Whether Prospect Hardwood Flooring is sanding and finishing new hardwood floors recently installed or restoring an existing floor to its original beauty, we are experts at hardwood floor refinishing.
 We provide our customers with custom colors to compliment your décor.
 We will thoroughly describe the pros and cons of all procedures and finishes to you.

-The process to refinish a wood floor is sanding down the hardwood down to raw wood, effectively removing the existing finish and stain.
+The process is to sand the hardwood to the natural raw wood, effectively removing the existing finish and stain.
 This used to be an extremely dusty process that caused clean-up nightmares.
-However, Prospect Hardwood Flooring uses a State-Of-The-Art Dust Containment System.
+However, Prospect Hardwood Flooring uses a State-Of-The-Art Dust Containment System, capturing about 98% of airborne particles.

 Benefits of using a dustless system include:

-- Less airborne dust reduces chance of finish getting contaminated
+• Less airborne dust reduces the chance of finish getting contaminated.

-- Blessing for homeowners and employees who are allergic to dust
+• Relief for homeowners who are allergic to dust.

 Gloss is the shiniest sheen and has a “wet” look.
 It is often thought of as having a very high-end appearance.
 However, it can be very difficult to achieve satisfactory results with gloss when finishing on-site due to its high amount of reflection.
 Gloss is harder to maintain because it shows dust, scratches and scuffs more easily.